ComputerDaddyGuy/JFileTreePrettyPrinter/ROADMAP.md

   - [x] Publish on Maven Central!

 ## To do
-- [ ] Option: hide number of skipped files and folders for child limit
-- [ ] Option: custom emojis
+- [ ] Option: custom tree format

+## Backlog / To analyze / To implement if requested
 - [ ] Rework/fix Github wiki to be up to date

-## Backlog / To analyze / To implement if requested
-- [ ] Option: custom tree format
 - [ ] Refactor unit tests (custom assert?)
 - [ ] Option: color
 - [ ] Option: Filename decorator